KarmaComputing/mongodb-replicaset-ansible-dr/README.md

 Once connected to the current Primary node, add the new replica to the MongoDB replicaset config:

-> Note, the `priority` is set to `0` to prevent the new node from being elected as primary.
+> Note, the `priority` is set to `0`, and `votes` to `0` to prevent the new node from being elected as primary.
 This is important incase client applications are unable to connect to the new node, as this could cause an outage.

 > Using a DNS hostname is prefered over and ip address.
 ```
-rs.add( { host: "<ip-address>s:27017", "priority": 0 } )
+rs.add( { host: "<ip-address>s:27017", "priority": 0, "votes": 0 } )
 ```
 ## Get the status of a new syncing replica: